ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 kubectl apply -f https://raw.githubusercontent.com/ray-project/kuberay/master/ray-operator/config/samples/ray-service.tpu-single-host.yaml
 ```

-KubeRay operator v1.1.0 adds a new `NumOfHosts` field to the RayCluster CRD, supporting multi-host worker groups.
+KubeRay operator v1.1.0 adds a new `NumOfHosts` field to the RayCluster CR, supporting multi-host worker groups.
 This field specifies the number of workers to create per replica, with each replica representing a multi-host PodSlice.
 The value for `NumOfHosts` should match the number of TPU VM hosts that the given `cloud.google.com/gke-tpu-topology` node selector expects.
 For this example, the Stable Diffusion model is small enough to run on a single TPU host, so `numOfHosts` is set to 1 in the RayService manifest.

 ## Step 4: View the Serve deployment in the Ray dashboard